The Plant Messiah’s manifesto

 A messiah with a mission

 Carlos Magdalena wants you to know how important plants really are.
-He wants us all to be conscious of the role they play for humanity.
-He’s obsessed with this idea.
-And he says so in the first pages of his recently published book: The Plant Messiah.
-A colourful hardback that tells the inspirational story of how he devotes his life to saving incredible species.
-The story begins with an introduction about how the messiah moniker was adopted, as well as his confession that his family love to mock him for it.
+He wants us all to be conscious of the role they play for humanity – he’s obsessed with this idea.
+And he says so in the first pages of his recently published book The Plant Messiah: a colourful hardback that tells the inspirational story of how he devotes his life to saving incredible species.
+The story begins with an introduction about how the messiah moniker was adopted, and his confession that his family love to mock him for it.
 They imagine his mum shouting from a Kew Gardens balcony: “He’s not the messiah.
 He’s a very naughty boy!” in the style of the legendary Monty Python Life of Brian sketch.
-A sweet anecdote that gives you a sense of Carlos’s charm.

 At the forefront of plant preservation

 Humankind has affected our planet in many ways, and biodiversity – the full complexity and variety of life – is being lost at an unprecedented rate.
 One in five of the world’s plant species is now at risk of being completely wiped out.
-Carlos is speaking up on behalf of these pants.
-Plants that can’t speak, but want to say: “We won’t tolerate extinction”.
+Carlos says he is speaking up on behalf of these pants.
+They are plants that can’t speak, but want to say: “We won’t tolerate extinction!”
 Royal Botanic Gardens, Kew is pioneering in its conservationist work, and it is here – in the Tropical Nursery – that Carlos’s heart found a home.
-It is here that he can live his mission.
+It’s here that he can live his mission.

 He’s been working with Kew for over fifteen years and during this time has managed to rescue and propagate the world’s tiniest water lily (the Nymphaea thermarum, native to Rwanda) – the highly delicate and nerve-wracking task of playing with last five (!) seedlings on the planet.
 He’s travelled to remote and dangerous parts of the world like Australia, Peru and Bolivia to discover rare species, and he’s discovered entirely new species along the way too.
 He brings all of his discoveries back to Kew’s moist units, where he uses his magic touch to help them grow and propagate using pioneering techniques.